rails/rails/guides/source/development_dependencies_install.md

 $ sudo -u postgres createuser --superuser $USER
 ```

-and for OS X:
+and for macOS:

 ```bash
 $ createuser --superuser $USER
 ```

-Then you need to create the test databases with
+Then, you need to create the test databases with:

 ```bash
 $ cd activerecord
 $ bundle exec rake db:postgresql:build
 ```

-It is possible to build databases for both PostgreSQL and MySQL with
+It is possible to build databases for both PostgreSQL and MySQL with:

 ```bash
 $ cd activerecord
 $ bundle exec rake db:create
 ```

-You can cleanup the databases using
+You can cleanup the databases using:

 ```bash
 $ cd activerecord
 $ bundle exec rake db:drop
 ```

-NOTE: Using the rake task to create the test databases ensures they have the correct character set and collation.
+NOTE: Using the Rake task to create the test databases ensures they have the correct character set and collation.

 NOTE: You'll see the following warning (or localized warning) during activating HStore extension in PostgreSQL 9.1.x or earlier: "WARNING: => is deprecated as an operator".